Estimated reading time: 6 minutes

 Don’t underestimate the importance of writing goals down.
 This simple step will allow you to see where you are going and the steps to get there.

-The structured process should include a cycle that begins with writing goals, communicating expectations in achieving those goals, monitoring performance toward goals, assessing performance, and ends with the performance appraisal.
+The structured process should include a cycle that begins with writing goals, communicating expectations in achieving those goals, monitoring performance toward goals, assessing performance, and ending with the performance appraisal.

 This cycle is repeated on an annual basis.